Generative Modeling of Weights: Generalization or Memorization?: Understanding Memorization in Weight Generation

 Figure~\ref{fig:hd_perm_render} shows the shapes generated by the resulting models.
 Even when we only add a single permutation, HyperDiffusion fails to produce meaningful shapes.
 As the number of added permutations increases (\eg, to three), HyperDiffusion fails to converge during training (see Appendix~\ref{appendix:hyperdiff_perm_aug}).

 \paragraph{Discussion}.
 These findings suggest that applying weight space symmetries merely as data augmentations is insufficient for encoding such symmetries into generative models and may even make the training distribution harder to model.
 Future generative modeling methods may benefit from architectures that are invariant to weight symmetries by design.
-For example, prior work on classifying or editing network weights has shown that neural networks can be represented as graphs and processed by graph neural networks explicitly designed to respect weight symmetries~\cite{kalogeropoulos2024scale, kofinas2024graph, lim2024graph}.
+For example, prior work on classifying or editing network weights has shown that neural networks can be represented as graphs and processed by graph neural networks explicitly designed to respect weight symmetries~\citep{kalogeropoulos2024scale, kofinas2024graph, lim2024graph}.

-\textbf{\emph{Summary}}.
-Merely adjusting modeling factors cannot effectively resolve the memorization issues in generative models of weights.
-Further, existing data augmentation methods based on weight symmetries are insufficient for models to learn the true weight distributions and symmetries.
-Thus, explicitly integrating the properties of weight data into the model design may potentially be beneficial.
+\paragraph{\emph{Summary of Section~\ref{sec:why_memorize}}}.
+Limited data and overparameterized models are two potential causes for memorization in weight generation.
+Further, existing data augmentation methods based on weight symmetries are insufficient for models to learn the weight distributions and symmetries.
+Thus, explicitly integrating the structural priors of weight data into the model design may be beneficial.